dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

 AES128(k, a) denotes the 128-bit AES128 output under key k for a 128-bit
 input a.

 SHAKE128(x, y) and SHAKE256(x, y) denote the y first bits of SHAKE128 and SHAKE256 (resp.) output for input x.

 Matrices are represented in capitals with no italics (e.g., A and C).
 For an n1 \* n2 matrix C, its (i,j)th coefficient (i.e., the entry in the
 ith row and jth column) is denoted by C_(i,j), where 0 <= i < n1 and
 0 <= j < n2.
 The transpose of matrix C is denoted by C^T.

+AES128 and SHAKE are specified in [FIPS197] and [FIPS202], respectively.

 # Parameters